joist-framework/joist/packages/di/README.md

 ## Defining Providers

-A big reason to use dependency injection is the ability to provide multiple implementations for a particular service.
-For example we probably want a different http client when running unit tests vs in our main application.
+A key reason to use dependency injection is the ability to provide multiple implementations for a particular service.
+For example, we probably want a different HTTP client when running unit tests versus in our main application.

-In the below example we have a defined HttpService that wraps fetch. but for our unit test we will use a custom implementation that returns just the data we want.
-This also has the benefit of avoiding test framework specific mocks.
+In the example below, we have a defined `HttpService` that wraps fetch.
+For our unit test, we'll use a custom implementation that returns just the data we want.
+This also has the benefit of avoiding test framework-specific mocks.

 ```ts
 // services.ts
 class HttpService {
   fetch(url: string, init?: RequestInit) {
     return fetch(url, init);